 What is a Chicken Tender?

-Unlike chicken nuggets which are made using a ground mixture of chicken meat, fried chicken tenders and chicken strips are made directly from chicken tenderloins, which are located just beneath the chicken breast.
+Unlike chicken nuggets which are made using a ground mixture of pieces of chicken meat, fried chicken tenders and chicken strips are made directly from chicken tenderloins, which are located just beneath the chicken breast.
 Like nuggets, the chicken is coated in a breading (anything from a buttermilk batter to panko breadcrumbs) and then added to the fryer to cook.

 Favorite chicken tenders include Zaxby's and Chick-fil-A.